ntropy-network/ntropy-sdk/README.md

 # Ntropy SDK

 This repository hosts the SDK for the Ntropy API.
-The Ntropy API provides transaction enrichment and categorization, ledger and metrics accounting and
+The Ntropy API provides transaction enrichment and categorization, account ledger, metrics and custom model training.

 ## Installation: